Shumuoff/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes the working directory to hte users home
+The script display the contents of the directory